 Simple gadgets convert newspapers into bricks that provide efficient fuel for the fire.

-It’s a little depressing to ponder on how much it costs the planet in human time, toxic emissions and fossil fuel to collect, ship, sort and manufacture using the detritus from our thirst for bottled water and highly processed foods, but it does at least show a willingness to tackle recycling head-on.
+It’s a little depressing to ponder how much it costs the planet in human time, toxic emissions, and fossil fuel to collect, ship, sort, and manufacture using the detritus from our thirst for bottled water and highly processed foods, but it does at least show a willingness to tackle recycling head-on.

 Mobile (cell) phones can be taken apart and the various components re-used.

 However, the hunger to recycle is tempered by the risk to the health of those undertaking the work.
 Fortunately, dangerous elements such as lead, chromium, and cadmium are at last being designed out of things like electrical equipment.